SarahDeLongteacher/website/index.md

 # schedule

-Facilitating, teaching, and workshop requests--please include possible dates, location(s), available resources (budget, tools, space, etc), number of participants, some of your event goals and send to sarah(at)sarahdelong(dot)com.
+Facilitating, teaching, and workshop requests -- please include possible dates, location(s), available resources (budget, tools, space, etc), number of participants, some of your event goals to sarah(at)sarahdelong(dot)com.

 # positionality